The HEMCO configuration file¶

 DiagnFile

-Specifies the configuration file for the HEMCO default diagnostics collection.
-This file is customarily named
+Specifies the configuration file for the HEMCO default diagnostics

-.
-For more information, please see Default diagnostics collection section.
+For more information, please see Default

 DiagnFreq